Self storage: Self storage today

 One in ten U.S. households now rent a self-storage unit.
 The growing demand for self-storage in the U.S. is created by people moving (some 40 million people move each year according to U.S. Census data), and by various lifestyle transitions, such as marriage, divorce, retirement, a death in the family, etc. Recent surveys of self-storage companies indicate a positive trend in market demand and occupancy rate.

 Over 54,000 self-storage facilities currently exist in the U.S. ranging from companies with a nationwide presence to companies with regional footprints or even stand-alone independent "mom and pop" facilities.

 Demand for storage space remains stable as of Q4 2015.
 The supply for self-storage is also relatively stable.
 Often, the process to build a new storage building is onerous and can take years.
-Additionally, this specific asset class often gets push back from communities, due to its nature.
+Additionally, this specific asset class often gets pushback from communities, due to its nature.

 The self-storage sector is highly fragmented, which is in contrast to other asset classes in the industry.
 80% of self-storage facilities are owned by individuals or small investors.

 There is a belief amongst investors that the self-storage industry is recession-proof.
 This belief is supported by the 5.1% total return the sector delivered to investors in 2008 during the Great Recession.
 The self-storage industry reported strong results during the COVID-19 pandemic.
 This is due to the fact that self-storage is considered to be an "essential business" in many jurisdictions so during a lockdown many facilities never closed and many people were reportedly panic buying storage units to keep valuables safe from contamination.